-The TMaC specialization equips students for careers in today’s digital work place.
+The TMaC specialization equips students for careers in today’s digital workplace.
 We believe that understanding the policy implications of digital technology and having practical skills are essential.
-Digital technologies have transformed all the areas that SIPA students care about: development, advocacy, policy making, media, human rights, business and government so we offer courses that cut across disciplines.
+Digital technologies have transformed all the areas that SIPA students care about: development, advocacy, policy making, media, human rights, business, and government, so we offer courses that cut across disciplines.

 Contact Us

-Anya Schiffrin, Senior Lecturer in Discipline
+Anya Schiffrin, Senior Lecturer in the Discipline of International and Public Affairs

 Specialization Director